 Brian C Vail, CFP®, MBA, CLU®, ChFC®, APMA®.

 Brian has lived his whole life on Long Island and has worked in finance for the last thirty years.

 B.S.
 Biology with a concentration in Marine Biology and a minor in Environmental Science.

 Mahoney Plumbing – Office Assistant and Crew Co-ordinator

 Topiarie Flower Shop – Sales, floral design and ordering

 B.A.
 Environmental Sustainability with concentration in Earth Science/Geology, Long Island University

 A.A.
 Liberal Arts & Sciences General Studies, Suffolk County Community College

-Town of East Hampton Shellfish Hatchery – Environmental Aide
+Town of East Hampton Shellfish Hatchery – Algae Culturist & Environmental Aide

 South Fork Natural History Museum & Nature Center – Nature Educator